-To pass the course and receive an official certification, registered students must pass a series of exams.
-Each exam will involve a set of take-home essay questions provided after each webinar (10 webinars = 10 exams).
-Students will be required to provide answers to the essay questions and submit their answers before the beginning of the next webinar (i.e., students will have 7 days to complete each exam).
+To pass the course and receive an official certification, registered participants must pass a series of exams.
+Each exam will involve a set of take-home essay questions provided after watching each video webinar (10 video webinars = 10 exams).
+Participants will be required to provide answers to the essay questions and submit their answers before watching the next video webinar (i.e., participants will have seven days to complete each exam).
 Each exam will be graded on the traditional A-F academic scale.
 A minimum of a total grade of C- is required to pass the course.
 Students will be provided the option to list the actual letter grade (A-F) on their official certification letter or a designation of Pass/Fail (a minimum of C- constitutes a Pass).
-The webinars will be recorded and posted on a YouTube site.
-As such, students missing a live webinar can catch up by watching the completed webinar on YouTube and submit their answers to the questions of their missed webinar before the next webinar.
-Students who do not receive a passing grade can repeat the course, which will be offered toward the end of the year (2022).
+Links to the video webinars are posted in the context of the course website which will be provided to course participants after course registration.
+Participants who do not receive a passing grade can repeat the course.

 ISQOLS can provide educational credit in terms of Continuing Education Units (CEUs) for the Psychology of Well-Being Certification Program.
 1 CEU is equivalent to 10 contact hours.
-The Psychology of Wellbeing Certification Program involves 10 webinars, 1.5 hours each, or 15 contact hours total.
-This translates into 1.5 CEUs.
-As such, the program provides 1.5 CEUs (or 15 contact hours total).
+The Psychology of Wellbeing Certification Program involves and estimated 20 contact hours total.
+This translates into 2 CEUs.

 Those interested in receiving the CEUs should provide enough information to their own educational institution about the ISQOLS certification program and their own institution would determine if they would accept these CEUs.